With the help of mnemonic example sentence, learning German irregular verbs becomes really easy

-And not only when you want to learn irregular verbs, but basically for the learning of vocabulary.
-It is proven since a long time that you can learn vocabulary in a much more intensive, and thus in a more lasting way, with flash cards then simply from word lists.
+And not only when you want to learn irregular verbs, but basically for the learning of all vocabulary.
+It was proven since a long time ago that you can learn vocabulary in a much more intensive, and thus in a more lasting way, with flash cards then simply from word lists.

 These are the advantages:

 Here is how you write your cards mnemonically right

 Of course, in the end it’s up to you how you want to write your cards.
 But if you want to apply the mnemotechnic presented here to the learning of German irregular verbs, I recommend simply copying me.
 Here is an example of how the flash cards for strong verbs such as “essen” (to eat) and “nehmen” (to take) would look like: